 3. Your feet should be flat on the floor, hips positioned slightly above your knees.
 Keep elbows at desk height.
 A chair with an armrest is preferable because this gives the arms much-needed support.

-4. With the rise of hot-desking and freelancing, laptops are becoming more popular.
-Laptop users should try and raise their computer so the screen is at eye level, and plug in a regular keyboard and mouse if possible because this allows them to adopt a more natural and comfortable position.
+4. Laptop users should try and raise their computer, so the screen is at eye level, and plug in a regular keyboard and mouse if possible because this allows them to adopt a more natural and comfortable position.

 Work meal plan

 Breakfast: Start the day with eggs.
-Set them to boil before hopping in the shower, then either serve with toast or take them to work.
+Set them to boil before hopping in the shower, then either serve with toast or some spinach or smoked salmon.

 Timesaver option: Grab a filling breakfast smoothie with milk or a milk alternative, oats, berries and crushed seeds.
 Vitamin C and phytonutrient antioxidants promote disease prevention.